-The connection to the downlead is optical.
-Thus it is vitally important that both the connector endface and the adaptor remain clean.
-Any contamination of the interface between the sensor downlead and the system will lead to degradation of the acoustic sensitivity of the system.
+The connection between the system and the sensor is optical.
+Thus it is vitally important that both the connector ferrule and the system adaptor (Sensor In) remain clean.
+Any contamination of the interface between the sensor and the system will lead to degradation of the acoustic sensitivity of the system.
 Please adhere to the following guidelines to ensure optimum performance of the hydrophone system.

-- Avoid contamination of the connector - Always ensure the dust-cap mechanism fully covers the fibre tip of the sensor when not attached to the system. - DO NOT allow the connector to get wet or submersed in water\. - Avoid contamination of the front panel adaptor - When the system is not in use, the front panel adaptor dust cap should be attached at all times. - o DO NOT insert anything other than a fibre connector into the adaptor.
+- Avoid contamination of the connector - Always ensure the dust-cap mechanism fully covers the optical connector of the sensor when not attached to the system. - \circ $\;$ DO NOT allow the connector to get wet or submersed in water.

-\ If the connector is dropped into water or gets wet, allow to dry thoroughly and then use one of the supplied emergency optical wipes to clean the connector ferrule thoroughly.
+If the connector is dropped into water or gets wet, allow to dry thoroughly and then use a lintfree clean optical wipe to clean the connector ferrule thoroughly.
 Allow to dry again and then use the Neoclean-E cleaner prior to connecting the sensor to the system.